ChrisWMaker80/ChrisWMaker80/README.md

 I went to college and took a sample of pre-engineering courses but ultimately decided to go into the direction of technical writing.
 Upon graduating, I entered the workforce via entry level tech-support roles where I began to gain exposure to IT infrastructure support.

 After a few years, I moved into network engineering roles that involved implementing modern SD-WAN and wireless systems into enterprise networks.
-I have also had roles specializing in network system administration and endpoint protection.
+I have also had roles specializing in network system administration, endpoint protection, and automation.

-I gained an interest in cyber-security and obtained another degree in that domain and continued to study cyber-security as I navigated my career.
-I continued working in the networking and cyber-security industry until recently touching base with interest in technical communication.
+Over time, I have gained an interest in modern technologies involving simplifying the configuration of networks.

 This GitHub will serve as a simple repository for written and visual projects for display.